-The acquisition of significant (one percent or more) equity interest in a Moldovan bank, either through initial or secondary offering, as well as increase of such equity interest higher than 5 percent, 10 percent, 20 percent, 33 percent and 50 percent are subject to the NBM prior clearance.
-Notably, after the August 2011 attempts of hostile takeover of shares in one Moldovan bank, this rule has significantly toughened.
-Now, the NBM clearance is required for: (i) acquisition of significant shareholding or increase thereof higher than the above thresholds through transactions or any other legal act, and/or (ii) share transfers based on court judgments or any transactions resulted therefrom.
+The acquisition of qualified equity interest in a Moldovan bank, either through initial or secondary offering, as well as increase of such equity interest higher than 5%, 10%, 20%, 33% and 50% are subject to the NBM prior clearance.
+The NBM clearance is required for any of: (i) acquisition of significant shareholding or increase thereof higher than the above thresholds through transactions or any other legal act, and/or (ii) share transfers based on court judgments or any transactions resulted therefrom.